Mikhail Smirtyukov: Biography

-Smirtyukov was born into a peasant family, and after Lenin's death, joined the Communist Youth League in response to the Lenin Enrolment.
+Smirtyukov was born into a peasant family in the village of Gorovenki, and after Lenin's death, joined the Communist Youth League in response to the Lenin Enrolment.

 Between 1924 and 1927, he became the secretary of the village council, the secretary of the village cooperative, and the head of the club.
 In the spring of 1927, he graduated from high school.

-He graduated from the faculty of Soviet Law of Moscow State University, where he studied in 1927–1931.
+He graduated from the faculty of Soviet law of Moscow State University, where he studied in 1927–1931.

 In October 1930, he worked in the apparatus of the Council of People's Commissars of the Soviet Union, where he started out as a senior assistant, consultant, head of sector, and Assistant Secretary of the Economic Council.
 He eventually became Deputy Head of the Secretariat of the Council of People's Commissars of the Union and assistant to the authorized State Defense Committee for the Supply of the Red Army Anastas Mikoyan in 1941.
 Smirtyukov continued to climb his way up, becoming the Deputy Head of the Secretariat of the Council of Ministers in March 1946.

 Smirtyukov became the Deputy Manager of the Council of Ministers of the Soviet Union in 1953 and the managing director of the Council of Ministers of the Soviet Union in December 1964.

 Among the members of the Political Bureau, he was the only one who was sent the most confidential orders of the highest governing body in the country, and the secretaries and heads of departments of the Central Committee of the Communist Party of the Soviet Union were asked to coordinate the most important plans and resolutions with him.

 From July 1989, he was a personal pensioner of national importance; in 1989–1990, he was an adviser to the manager of affairs of the Council of Ministers of the Soviet Union Mikhail Shkabardnya.

 He is buried in Novodevichy Cemetery (3rd section, 1st row).

 Family

-Wife – Smirtyukova Vera Fedorovna (1908–1980), Doctor of Medical Sciences.
+Wife – Smirtyukova Vera Fyodorovna (1908–1980), Doctor of Medical Sciences.